oddin-ai/oddin-documentation/docs/getting-started/oddinbuzz-agent.md

 # OddinBuzz Agent

+OddinBuzz provides a subscription-based service designed to automate and enhance your monetization efforts.
+This plan offers various options, allowing you to select the level of service that best fits your needs, ensuring you can efficiently maximize revenue generation.

 ### What is OddinBuzz

 It’s an AI Agent integrated into projects' announcement groups, pulling important updates and echoing them in relevant channels.